yunai39/SimpleLdapBundle/README.markdown

     ldap.security.redirects: { ROLE_USER: user_home, ROLE_ADMIN: admin_home }
     # Name of the user class
     ldap.user.class: Acme\DemoBundle\Security\User\CustomLdapUser

+You will also need to create an UserClass, check out [Example of an User](https://github.com/yunai39/SimpleLdapBundle/wiki/Example-User)

 Finally, the security parameters (Just what's needed for the Bundle, the rest is up to you)

     security: